Social & Competitive Sailing

 What: We run seasonal racing series, trophy regattas, single-handed events, and races in keelboats and dinghies, in boats provided by CBI.

 Who: Skippers with knowledge of the Racing Rules of Sailing and the Tiller Club Sailing Instructions.
 Novice and experienced crews welcome.
 Come with a teammate, or connect with one at CBI (two sailors per boat unless specified).
+We ask regular skippers to get their Racing Skipper rating by taking a brief online test on the racing rules.
+Contact [email protected] to request the test.

 Cost: $5 per boat to cover trophies and administrative expenses.